Bachelor of Arts | College of Arts and Science

 Psychologists try to determine what humans and other organisms do and think and the reasons for their behavior.
 They learn about these things through interviews, tests, surveys, and controlled experiments; therefore, they must combine knowledge in theory, research methods, and applied skills.

 Each semester, between 75 and 100 psychology majors take independent study, working individually with faculty and other students on research projects.
-Some are student projects, others are for faculty research.
+Some of these research projects are student-driven projects, and others are for faculty research.

-Unlike some schools, Miami's program gives you a foundation in all the major areas: psychobiology, cognitive, developmental, individualized, and social psychology.
+Unlike some schools, Miami's program gives you a foundation in all the major areas of psychology: psychobiology, cognition and perception, development, psychopathology/personality, and social psychology.

-This matches a senior and faculty mentor to provide you with an overview of college teaching or related professional fields in psychology.
+The Undergraduate Fellows Program matches a senior and faculty mentor to provide the student with an overview of college teaching or related professional fields in psychology.

 Among the special facilities that can aid your studies are computer-equipped laboratories, observation rooms with closed-circuit TV, animal facilities, motion simulation apparatus, and an ergonomic laboratory.
 Additionally, the psychology building is networked for multimedia presentations in most classrooms.